nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # Introduction - What is InterviewHub?

-**InterviewHub**  is a desktop app for hiring managers to schedule job interviews and manage applicants.
+**InterviewHub**  is a desktop app for hiring managers to schedule job interviews and manage applicants' contact information.
 **InterviewHub** allows users to:
 * seamlessly update and manage applicants for various job openings,
 * schedule and keep track of interviews with each applicant,

-all through a simple and easy-to-use platform!
+through an all-in-one user-friendly platform!

 It is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface** (GUI).
 If you are a hiring manager who can type fast, **InterviewHub** can get your Interview and applicant management tasks done faster than traditional GUI apps.